jwrr/lued/README.md

   goto save column, go down one
   if not is_space() then

-tab at start of line
-  use indent rules instead of align with previous line rules.

 Find and Replace
   Y - replace and stop at cursor
   N - dont' replace and stop at cursor